AddictivelyRecursive/IteratedPrisonersDilemma/README.md

 ## Lessons Learned

-Our innovative approach proved to be highly effective, leading to a 2nd-place finish at the IEEE Event during APOGEE 2024.
+This innovative approach proved to be highly effective, leading to a 2nd-place finish at the IEEE Event during APOGEE 2024.
 The project demonstrated how strategic adjustments to classic game theory models can yield robust results in dynamic, noisy environments.
-\
-Feel free to explore the code and see how we implemented these strategies!
-Contributions and feedback are always welcome.